britishgas-engineering/nucleus-prototype/README.md

 Clone or download the GitHub repository: https://github.com/andij/nucleus-prototype

 Open the /nucleus-prototype folder using a favourite terminal.
-Mine is [iTerm2](https://iterm2.com/)
+Mine is [iTerm2](https://iterm2.com/).

-Assuming Node.js https://nodejs.org/ is installed
+Assuming Node.js https://nodejs.org/ is installed.

 ### Install the npm packages